mnadeem03/koha-metabase-analytics1/README.md

 4. Change the password to something only you know
 5. Click **Save**

+---

 ## How to Stop Metabase

 Double-click **`shutdown-metabase.bat`**

+---

 ## What is included?

 - Pre-designed Koha dashboards and reports
 - Simple start and stop buttons
 - Portable Java (no need to install Java separately)

+---

+## How to Connect Your Koha Database (Important for Real-time Data)

+For the best real-time analysis, you should connect Metabase to your live Koha database.

+### Recommended Method:

+1. Ask your system administrator or IT person to create a **read-only** user account in your Koha MySQL / MariaDB database.
+2. Open Metabase and go to **Admin** → **Databases** → **Add a database**.
+3. Select **MySQL** (or MariaDB).
+4. Enter the following details of the read-only user:
+   - Host
+   - Port (usually 3306)
+   - Database name (usually `koha_library` or similar)
+   - Username
+   - Password
+5. Click **Save**.
+6. Wait a few moments while Metabase scans the database.

+After the connection is successful, all the pre-built Koha dashboards will become active and show live data.

+> **Note:** Using a read-only user is strongly recommended for security reasons.

+---

 ## Notes